julelang/manual/src/std/jule-sema.md

 `fn FindMethod(mut self, ident: str): &Func`\
 Returns method by identifier.\
-Returns nil reference if not exist any method in this identifier.
+Returns nil if not exist any method in this identifier.

 ---